 Conflict-related disability can represent a significant barrier to reintegration for youth who are former members of armed forces or groups.
-As well as having to cope with the pain and difficulty of living with a disability, it can have a disruptive influence on employment and social engagement.
+In addition to having to cope with the pain and challenges of daily living, youths with disabilities must often contend with disruptions to employment and social engagement.
 Moreover, individuals with disabilities can be extremely hard to access and, as a result, have often been overlooked and excluded from meaningful reintegration support.
-Support for disabled youth excombatants and persons formerly associated with armed forces and groups should be informed by the Convention on the Rights of Persons with Disabilities (CPRD) (see IDDRS 5.80 on Disability-Inclusive DDR).
-Based on the principles of non-discrimination, inclusion, participation and accessibility, compliance with the CPRD enables DDR programmes to be more inclusive of young former members of armed forces and groups with disabilities and responsive to their specific and unique needs.
-While young ex-combatants and persons formerly associated with armed forces or groups with disabilities should be supported through innovative employment and social protections initiatives (e.g., pensions, housing, compensation funds, land, etc.), medical and physical rehabilitation support should also be a feature of reintegration, or at the least, effective referral for necessary support.
+Support for disabled youth ex-combatants and persons formerly associated with armed forces and groups should be informed by the Convention on the Rights of Persons with Disabilities (see IDDRS 5.80 on Disability-Inclusive DDR).
+Based on the principles of non-discrimination, inclusion, participation and accessibility, compliance with the Convention on the Rights of Persons with Disabilities enables DDR programmes to be more inclusive of young former members of armed forces and groups with disabilities and responsive to their unique needs.
+While young ex-combatants and persons formerly associated with armed forces or groups with disabilities should be supported through innovative employment and social protections initiatives (e.g., pensions, housing, compensation funds, land), medical and physical rehabilitation support should also be a feature of reintegration or, at the least, effective referral for necessary support.